How Breaking Things Helped Me Deal With My Anxiety

 The sweat beneath my gloves is so thick it’s as if I’ve dipped my hand in a sink full of water.
 I grab a crowbar with both hands, tighten my grip and BAM.
 I smash the first glass pane in a six-pane window.
 The sound is so immediate and piercing that my ears start ringing.
 I take off my glove and clasp my hand over my ear to make the ringing stop.

 The echo dulls after about 30 seconds.
 I don’t skip a beat.
-I put my glove back on and grip the crowbar tightly and squint menacingly at the second pane.
+I put my glove back on, grip the crowbar tightly and squint menacingly at the second pane.

-I’m at the Anger Room in Dallas.
+I’m at the Anger Room in Dallas (Note: This location is now closed).
 I’ve dropped $75 to spend 25 minutes inside a humid, dirty, cluttered warehouse demolishing things.
-Similar spots are popping up across the world—Atlanta, Houston, Toronto and Australia all have some form of a rage or anger room.
+Similar spots are popping up across the world—places including Georgia, Texas, Canada and Australia all have some form of a rage room.
 I’m here because I think getting out of my head could be beneficial—almost like a form of makeshift therapy for my anxiety.

 I don’t enjoy copious amounts of relaxation.
 I never have.
 But the alluring lull of binge-watching TV or mindlessly surfing Reddit regularly grips my attention.
-I know I need to spend more time out in the world being active and doing things instead of at home with my thoughts.
+I know I need to deal with my anxiety by spending more time out in the world being active and doing things instead of at home with my thoughts.
 My anxiety thrives on stillness and silence.

 So on a hot Texas night after a particularly draining day at work, I decide to give the Anger Room a shot.

 With the help of the Anger Room receptionist, Rosy, I gear up for massive destruction.
-I put on light-blue surgical booties, a black medical mouth cover—like a dentist wears—goggles, gloves, a black helmet and a full-body, white gauzy hazmat-looking suit.
+I put on light-blue surgical booties, a black medical mouth cover—like a dentist wears—goggles, gloves, a black helmet and a white and gauzy full-body hazmat-looking suit.

 I’m presented with a wall of weapons.
 Baseball bats, golf clubs, mannequin legs, crowbars and other long metal devices line the wall.
 My weapons of choice are the lightweight aluminum baseball bat and the crowbar.
 I want to do the most possible damage with my limited strength from barre workouts, which is mainly in my core and legs.

-I hand the employee who will be watching me—a roughly 6-foot-4-inch, 300-pound man—my iPhone.
+I hand the employee who will be watching me—a roughly 6-foot-4, 300-pound man—my iPhone.
 He turns on my Anger Room playlist as loud as possible.
-It’s a collection of metal songs I had in my iTunes library from a brief angsty phase I went through at 14.
-My quiet form of a teenage rebellion.
+It’s a collection of metal songs I had in my iTunes library from a brief angsty phase I went through at 14—my quiet form of a teenage rebellion.